ysusuk/monitor-and-alert/README.md

     "status": "failed"
   }
 ```
 Event storage is implemented as in memory map `(user name -> Seq[event])`.
-Storage should preferable be replaced with sql like storage, indexed by user name and creation date.
+Storage should preferable be replaced with sql like storage, because there are several scenarious for data retrival, like - by id, by type, by user name.
 Ideal will probably be InfluxDB, since it's optimized to work with time sensitive data.

 If there will be more then **10 login events that failed in speicied time period (default is 30 mins)**, alert will be printed to console.